neduma1975/shriya.github.io/_pages/about.md

 - **Accessible Design**: Creating technology solutions that serve diverse populations
 - **Video Editing**: Combining technical skills with creative storytelling to communicate complex concepts

-## Vision

-I believe in the power of technology to enhance human capabilities while maintaining accessibility and inclusivity.
-My goal is to develop robotic systems that not only advance the field technically but also create meaningful impact in healthcare, education, and daily life.